darsain/sly/README.md

 ## Roadmap

-All of the wanted features have been implemented, and Sly is now in a **release candidate** state.
+All of the desired features have been implemented, and Sly is now in a **release candidate** state.

 Maybe never, but it would be nice: